-There is no doubt that to retire offshore will be both an exciting and challenging experience.
+There's no doubt that to retire offshore is both an exciting and challenging experience.

 You will be wrenched out of your comfort zone, possibly have to learn a new language, adopt a new culture, eat different food as well as many other unexpected challenges.

 So why do it?
-What is the payback?
+What's the payback?
 Is the move to some way off exotic location really worth it?

 It must be as, for a host of reasons, there are more and more people now making this decision:

 In the past most governments have made rash economic decisions.
 Now the politicians are being forced (with the threat of losing their jobs) into making other rash decisions to correct the previous rash decisions!

 Wow ... doesn't that sound like a real mess!